MetaAdsTeam/scene-model-uploading/README.md

 ![Image](./media/27.png)

-<u>EXPECTED RESULT</u>: The created Ad Space will appear on the My Ad Spaces tab.
+<u>EXPECTED STATE</u>: The created Unity Ad Space  will appear on the My Ad Spaces tab.
+You can start campaigns.
+Available for Unity - picture creatives, video creatives, stream creatives.